jacius/proto-slots/README.md

 * :finder [default: nil]

   Name for a method to find a matching item in the object's list, possibly one inherited from the base object.
+This method returns nil if no matching item is found.
 If :finder is nil (the default), no finder method is defined.

   The finder method takes two arguments: the object itself, and a query.
 The query is used by the standard #'find function, using the